 In one study, glutathione synthesis increased 231% when older adults were given glycine and cysteine amino acids.
 Free radical damage was also reduced.
 By providing precursor nutrients needed for glutathione production, the hope is GlyNac can help offset aging-related disease.

 So is there any proof this amino acid combination helps older folks age better?
 Here's a summary of what we know so far.

 In one study, researchers at Balor college in Houston Texas recruited 8 older adults in their 70s and 80s and gave them glycine and cysteine amino acids for 24 weeks.
 They were also given several medical tests before and after and compared their results to 8 younger people in their 20s and 30s who did not take the supplements.

 - 200% increase in glutathione in red blood cells

 - 55% lower insulin levels

 - 4% reduction in fat mass (but no weight loss)

 In addition, the supplement significantly improved results on all cognitive function tests too.
 Equally interesting is that the people could walk faster and their handgrip strength increased as well, suggestings GlyNAC may help older folks get around better as they perform their daily activities.
-The researchers then stoped the supplements for 12 weeks to see what would happen.
+The researchers then stopped the supplements for 12 weeks to see what would happen.
 When they did this, they noted all the benefits of the supplement started to decline.